-We think risk is part of everyday life and that risks must be taken if individuals are to develop and change.
+We think risk is part of everyday life and that positive risk taking is part of people’s development and recovery.

-- Sharing information with other professionals and agencies
+• Sharing information appropriately with other professionals and agencies

 Protecting people from abuse

-Abuse can happen anywhere and might be carried out by anyone, including family, friends, neighbours, strangers or a member of staff.
+Abuse can happen anywhere and might be carried out by anyone, including family, (ex) partners, friends, neighbours, strangers or a member of staff.

 Keeping people’s information safe

-Richmond Fellowship and our staff comply with the Data Protection Act which sets out how information is collected, stored and disclosed so that people’s privacy and confidentiality are protected.
+Richmond Fellowship complies with the Data Protection Act 2018 including the General Data Protection Regulation which sets out how information is collected, stored and disclosed so that people’s privacy and confidentiality are protected.

-We have a policy to make sure any information given to the organisation by an individual is treated carefully, sensitively and securely.
-We do not pass on any information about individuals to other agencies without written permission unless we believe that that individual or others are at risk, have been involved in a serious crime, or there are concerns in relation to child protection.
+Richmond Fellowship does not pass on any information about individuals to other agencies without written permission unless they believe it will put that individual or others are at risk, they have been involved in a serious crime, or there are concerns in relation to child protection.